Fisker Ocean: How Owners Kept a Bankrupt EV Alive

 However, this also means that the better the learner's understanding, the better you can modularize and personalize, which in turn leads to a better outcome.

-The involvement of the learners is, in my view, the central point.
+Learner involvement is, in my view, the key point.

-We learning designers rely on “co-creation”.
+We learning designers focus on "co-creation".
 And that is the key to success.

 In recent years, not only the focus on the learner has changed, but also other aspects.
 All stakeholders are also identified and integrated into the process.
 This is because top management and executives also have requirements that they have to fulfill.
 They also need to understand the learning needs and be committed to learning.
 It also means creating appropriate freedom for learners.

-That’s hugely exciting, and if you were to ask me, Steffen, what my hobbyhorse is?
+This is hugely exciting, and if you were to ask me, Steffen, what is my hobbyhorse?

-Integrate this co-creation process into different learning environments and develop learner-centered solutions.
+Integrating this co-creation process into different learning environments and developing learner-centered solutions.
 Most of them have understood what they need for their job, and they know it better than HR or SME.

-The employees are delighted because they are finally being asked.
+The employees are enthusiastic because they are finally being asked.

 That's pure motivation!
 They say to themselves: "Hey, someone's finally asking me."

-We implemented this in an exemplary way with a pharmaceutical company.
-In a multi-stage, agile process, we got the learners to the point where they were able to build their own prototypes with SAP scenes on how they wanted to learn.
+We have implemented this in an exemplary way with a pharmaceutical company.
+In a multi-stage, agile process, we got the learners to the point where they were able to build their own prototypes of how they wanted to learn using SAP scenes.
 There were knowledge nuggets, ideal for short idle times, and a podcast with motivating voice contributions and so on.
 Really original things.
 We then tested and evaluated them and implemented the best ones.

-You can imagine how committed the students were.
-Like “Hey, look at my idea, it’s been implemented.”
+You can imagine how engaged the learners were.
+Like "Hey, look at my idea, it's been implemented."

-As a manager, when I ask an employee: “What do you want?”, the answer can mean that I have to say: “We can’t afford it.”
+If I as a manager ask an employee: "What do you want?", the answer can mean that I have to say: "We can't afford it."
 What is your experience of this?

-That hasn’t happened to us yet.
-This is because co-creation involves all relevant stakeholders at an early stage.
+That hasn't happened to us yet.
+With co-creation, all relevant stakeholders are involved at an early stage.

-For example, in the first phase, relevant modules are identified and alternatives to conventional training and e-learning courses are developed.
-This is then coordinated with the managers.
+For example, relevant modules are identified in the first phase and alternatives to conventional training and e-learning courses are developed.
+This is then agreed with the managers.

 In the next step, prototypes are created, tested and evaluated.
-This is done iteratively and enables adaptations to the needs of all those involved.
+This is done iteratively and enables adjustments to be made to meet the needs of all those involved.

-There is something new about co-creation: the role of managers is changed from “announcer” to “enabler” in co-creation.
+There is something new about co-creation: the role of managers in co-creation is transformed from "announcer" to "enabler".
 In order to gain their trust in the creative process, they are involved right from the start.
 This is necessary precisely because the results are not fully predictable at the beginning and we count on their support.

 Before the modules are produced, the budget and resources are determined in order to develop needs-based solutions.

-Co-creation is therefore a structured process that combines corporate strategies, employees’ learning needs and available resources.
+Co-creation is therefore a structured process that combines company strategies, employee learning needs and available resources.
 Co-created learning modules should bring a positive return on investment.

-Yes, because the potential lies not only in the digitalization and scaling of learning content, but also in many less noticed aspects that become apparent through co-creation.
+Yes, because the potential lies not only in the digitalization and scaling of learning content, but also in many less considered aspects that become apparent through co-creation.

-One example: a client wanted to make its purely seminar-based quality assurance training courses, which were associated with high travel costs for trainers, more efficient.
+One example: a customer wanted to make its purely seminar-based training courses for quality assurance, which were associated with high travel costs for trainers, more efficient.
 Through the co-creation process, it became clear that the greatest leverage lay with facilitators.
 They work as a crucial link between learners and trainers.
 However, there were too few facilitators, which was due to poor training.

-Through the co-creative process, we have reoriented ourselves from the digitalization of learning content to the targeted inclusion and optimization of moderator training.
+Through the co-creation process, we reoriented ourselves from the digitalization of learning content to the targeted inclusion and optimization of facilitator training.

 What significance does learning technology have both today and in the future?

-To do this, we need to understand all available technologies and their advantages and disadvantages.
+To do this, we need to understand all the technologies available and their pros and cons.
 We explain different learning formats within co-creation to our clients.
 We have an arsenal of 40 different learning formats at our disposal, and of course there is technology behind them.
 A learning format is the use of a specific learning strategy or technology.
 And the working conditions of the learners determine which formats are suitable.

-It is important to understand the needs of the users and perform a cost-benefit analysis to decide whether the investment in multi-device capability is justified.
+It is important to understand the users' needs and conduct a cost-benefit analysis to decide whether the investment in multi-device capability is justified.

-Another example for a customer: 80% of the content was optimized so that it could be viewed on iPads in the back office.
-At the same time, a bring-your-own-device policy was introduced that allowed employees to view certain content on their own devices.
-We only optimized short “cheat sheets” to be used outside the back offices on personal devices.
-The bulk of the training was only optimized on iPads to be viewed in the back offices.
+Another example for a customer: 80% of the content was optimized so that it could be viewed in the back office on iPads.
+At the same time, a bring-your-own-device policy was introduced, allowing employees to view certain content on their own devices.
+We only optimized short "cheat sheets" to be used outside the back offices on personal devices.
+The bulk of the training was optimized only on iPads to be viewed in the back offices.

-Another level is the consideration of accessibility to ensure that employees with visual or hearing impairments can also experience multimedia content.
+Another layer is the consideration of accessibility to ensure that employees with visual or hearing impairments can also experience multimedia content.
 This also requires investment.

-The co-creation process provides answers as to where companies should invest in effective learning for their employees.
+The co-creation process provides answers to where companies should invest for effective employee learning.

 This is exactly what we offer our customers.
 This service is currently very successful on the market.
 We seem to be hitting a nerve with it.
 It can also be scaled up or down and adapted for customers with major strategic challenges or short-term projects.

-To summarize: We maximize the learning investment by using the learner’s motivation as an additional lever.
+To summarize: We maximize the learning investment by completely pulling the motivation of the learners: inside as an additional lever.

-Last week I spoke to one of the top international trainers for managers.
-His recipe for success so far: clear instruction and monitoring of implementation.
+I spoke to one of the top international trainers for managers last week.
+His recipe for success so far: clear instruction and control of implementation.
 I showed him our co-creation service and he was delighted.